USRSE/usrse.github.io/_events/2021/2021-12-sc-election-results.md

 ---

-The results of the [2021 US-RSE Steering Committee election](https://us-rse.org/about/election/) will be annoucemed by December 17, 2021.
+The results of the [2021 US-RSE Steering Committee election](https://us-rse.org/about/election/) will be announced by December 17, 2021.

 See our website for [election timeline and